-In September, parents are invited to meet Form Staff in order to discuss their child's progress.
-There will be a full Parents' Evening at the beginning of the summer term when parents will be able to discuss their child's progress with each of the subject teachers.
-A report will be issued each term.
+In September, parents are invited to meet Form Staff in order to discuss how your child has settled into school.
+This is more of a pastoral check than an academic one, and there will be a full Parents' Evening at the beginning of the Summer Term when parents / carers will be able to discuss their child's progress with each of the subject teachers.
+A report will be issued each term to keep you informed of progress and should there be any issues within the report cycles the relevant member of the teaching or pastoral staff will be in touch.